Byh0ki/.dotfiles/README.md

 - Misc
     - add fonts in the repo
     - create a bin folder for wallpapers
-    - Send a notification for keyboard layout change (notify-send "Keyboard layout switched from 'fr' to 'us'")
+    - Send a notification for keyboard layout change (notify-send "Keyboard layout" "Change from 'us' to 'fr'" -i /path/to/icon.png)

 # Bugs
 - CPU temp is not always located at the path given in i3status/config